When you or a loved one has been diagnosed with a mental illness, the first thing you want are facts!

 - Share events from your community – Let the Division of Behavioral Health know what is happening in your community so we can add it to our Behavioral Health Events calendar located here.

 NAMI Treasure Valley maintains a hotline to help area residents learn more about mental health resources in our area.
-Note that we are NOT a crisis hotline (in a crisis, please call 9-1-1).
+We are unable to provide the following: counseling/therapy; referrals to psychiatrists, psychologists or other mental health professionals; specific recommendations for treatment; individual casework; legal representation or other individual advocacy.
 Click below for more information about:

 - A vast array of community services like housing, food, shelters, etc (and here).